nickchase/k0s/docs/examples/ansible-playbook.md

 }
 ```

-Once all worker nodes are at `Ready` state you can use the cluster.
+Once all worker nodes are in the `Ready` state you can use the cluster.
 You can test the cluster state by creating a simple nginx deployment.

 ```shell
 kubectl create deployment nginx --image=gcr.io/google-containers/nginx --replicas=5